Nicky Lopez Player Props: Royals vs. Braves

 Nicky Lopez At The Plate

-- Lopez is hitting .185 with two doubles, a triple and four walks.
+- Lopez has three doubles, a triple and five walks while batting .200.

-- Lopez has picked up a hit in four games this year (33.3%), including one multi-hit game.
+- Lopez has picked up a hit in five games this season (38.5%), including one multi-hit game.

+- He has not gone deep in his 13 games this season.

 - He has scored a run in two games this year, and had multiple runs both times.